 Econometric Analysis of Multivariate Realised QML: Estimation of the Covariation of Equity Prices under Asynchronous Trading

-Estimating the covariance and correlation between assets using high frequency data is challenging due to market microstructure effects and Epps effects.
-In this paper we extend Xiu’s univariate QML approach to the multivariate case, carrying out inference as if the observations arise from an asynchronously observed vector scaled Brownian model observed with error.
-Under stochastic volatility the resulting QML estimator is positive semi-definite, uses all available data, is consistent and asymptotically mixed normal.
-The quasi-likelihood is computed using a Kalman filter and optimized using a relatively simple EM algorithm which scales well with the number of assets.
-We derive the theoretical properties of the estimator and prove that it achieves the efficient rate of convergence.
-We show how to make it achieve the non-parametric efficiency bound for this problem.
-The estimator is also analyzed using Monte Carlo methods and applied on equity data that are distinct in their levels of liquidity.
+Estimating the covariance between assets using high frequency data is challenging due to market microstructure effects and asynchronous trading.
+In this paper we develop a multivariate realised quasi maximum likelihood (QML) approach, carrying out inference as if the observations arise from an asynchronously observed vector scaled Brownian model observed with error.
+Under stochastic volatility the resulting realised QML estimator is positive definite, uses all available data, is consistent and asymptotically mixed normal.
+The quasi-likelihood is computed using a Kalman filter and optimised using a relatively simple EM algorithm.
+We also propose an alternative estimator using a factor model, which scales well with the number of assets.
+We derive the theoretical properties of these estimators and prove that they achieve the efficient rate of convergence.
+Our estimators are also analysed using Monte Carlo methods and applied to equity data with varying levels of liquidity.

-Keywords: EM algorithm, Kalman filter, market microstructure noise, non-synchronous data, portfolio optimization, quadratic variation, quasi-likelihood, semimartingale, volatility
+Keywords: EM algorithm, Kalman filter, market microstructure noise, non-synchronous data, quasi-likelihood, semimartingale

 Suggested Citation: Suggested Citation